-On review, OCTC challenges the dismissal of count six, one of the section 6068, subdivision (a), charges.6 Section 6068, subdivision (a), provides that it is the duty of an attorney to support the constitutions and laws of the United States and California.
-Count six alleged that Derieg violated the Probate Code by (A) requesting and collecting \$14,300 from the escrow company without court order, and (B) directing the escrow company to pay \$4,000 to Mackay for attorney's fees.
-The NDC alleged these actions were in violation of Probate Code sections 10830 and 10831, which require a court order to set compensation for services rendered in an estate proceeding.7
+On review, OCTC challenges the dismissal of count six, one of the section 6068, subdivision (a), charges.
+Section 6068, subdivision (a), provides that it is the duty of an attorney to support the constitutions and laws of the United States and California.
+Count six alleged that Derieg violated Probate Code sections 10830 and 10831 by (A) requesting and collecting \$14,300 from the escrow company without court order; and (B) directing the escrow company to pay \$4,000 to Mackay for attorney's fees.
+The NDC alleged these actions were in violation of Probate Code sections 10830 and 10831, which require a court order to set compensation for services rendered in an estate proceeding.

 The hearing judge found that count six failed as a matter of law because the misconduct alleged was disciplinable under the State Bar Act and the Rules of Professional Conduct, making a section 6068, subdivision (a), charge improper.
-The judge stated that the misconduct in count six was also alleged as misconduct in count seven for violating rule 4-200(A), which prohibits attorneys from collecting "an illegal or unconscionable fee."
-The judge found Derieg culpable under count seven for collecting his fees without court approval.8 As this was a rule violation, the judge determined it was improper to also find culpability in count six under section 6068, subdivision (a).
+The judge stated that the misconduct in count six was also alleged as misconduct in count seven for violating former rule 4-200(A), which prohibits attorneys from collecting "an illegal or unconscionable fee."
+The judge found Derieg culpable under count seven for collecting his fees without court approval.
+10 As this was a

-6 The hearing judge also dismissed the other section 6068, subdivision (a), charge (count five).
+7 The hearing judge also dismissed the other section 6068, subdivision (a), charge (count five).
 Neither party challenges the dismissal of count five with prejudice, and we affirm.
 (In the Matter of Kroff (Review Dept. 1998) 3 Cal.
 State Bar Ct.
 Rptr.
 838, 843 [dismissal of charges for want of proof after trial on merits is with prejudice].)